shoenig/hclfmt-web/README.md

 # Project Overview

-Module `gophers.dev/cmds/hclfmt-web` provides an an API/webserver for applying the `hclfmt` command on input and returning the results.
+Module `gophers.dev/cmds/hclfmt-web` provides a web server for applying the `hclfmt` command on input and returning the results.

 # Getting Started